 Light Considerations

-While Hydrangeas need a healthy amount of sunlight to produce flowers, too much is not a good thing and can actually prevent flowering in the long run.
+While Hydrangeas need a healthy amount of sunlight to produce flowers, too much is not a good thing and can prevent flowering in the long run.

 Most species prefer to be partially shaded – given a few hours of morning sun with some protection in the afternoon.
 A spot under a tree canopy that receives dappled shade is also suitable.